M-MuneebAlam/RAG_Chatbot-LangChain-FastAPI/README.md

-Here is a clean and simple `README.md` file for your project:

  # Basic RAG System with FastAPI

 This project demonstrates a simple Retrieval-Augmented Generation (RAG) system built using **FastAPI**, **Pinecone**, and **Google Generative AI**.
 It allows users to upload documents (PDF/DOCX), index their contents for efficient retrieval, and query the indexed documents to receive AI-generated responses.